-Due to the resistance between two ground pins on a circuit board, there will be a voltage difference between them when there is current flowing through them.
+Due to the resistance between two ground pins on a circuit board, there will be a voltage difference if there is a current flowing through them.
 Think of it as an extremely tiny resistor.

-That’s why some FC’s such as the Betaflight F4 have an “AGND pad” which is a single ground pad for you to connect both your VTX and camera grounds to.
+That’s why on some FC’s there is an “AGND pad” which is a single ground pad for you to connect both your VTX and camera grounds to, such as the Betaflight F4.

 Why connecting signal ground is important?

-Currents go through your power and signal wires, and it will eventually have to go back to its source via the ground wire (that’s why it’s called a “circuit”).
-When you have signal ground connected, the current doesn’t need to go back to its source through the power ground, therefore the signal doesn’t get affected by noise in the power as much as without the signal ground.
+When you have signal ground connected, the current doesn’t need to go back to its source through the power ground.
+Therefore the signal doesn’t get affected by noise in the power as much as without the signal ground.
 This way you can better “isolate” signal from the power.